Janet O. Hicks, Junior Public Accountant

 Since childhood, Ersilja was always fascinated with Baroque art and continues to visit art exhibits in New York City.
 Her personal hobby is collecting art throughout her travels around the world.

-Frank is a doctoral student in the John Jay College of Criminal Justice/CUNY Graduate Center PhD Program with a specialization in Policy Oversight and Administration.
-He became interested in the AIG when he took Professor Zisman’s class—Introduction to Government Inspection and Oversight.
-Frank first volunteered at the Association while pursuing his Master’s degree in Public Administration and now works as the Special Assistant to the Executive Director.
+Frank is a doctoral student at John Jay College of Criminal Justice.
+He became interested in the AIG when he enrolled in the Introduction to Government Inspection and Oversight course taught by Phil Zisman, the first Inspector General for the City of Yonkers.
+Frank first volunteered at the Association while pursuing his Master’s degree in Public Administration and now works as the Assistant Executive Director.
+At the AIG, Frank provides administrative and technical support for all of the Association’s activities.
+He is also responsible for planning the Association’s semi-annual Inspector General Institute® and annual conference.

-Outside of the work place, Frank studies Chinese, Russian and Spanish.
+Outside of the work place, Frank studies Chinese and Russian.
 In addition to his interest in languages, Frank is a certified master of Wushu-Martial Arts earning two world championship medals in 2004 and 2005.